 A Spanish poet, explaining what dreams were to him, said: “I only know I know a lot of people I have never met”.

 The Internet is like a dream.
 A real one.

 I was so touched by this.
 It was one of the most real expressions I have ever heard.
 It dawned on me that all of my communications with Claudio have been asynchronous.
 I forgot who suggested but we Skyped for the first time when I was in Baltimore for Mom’s funeral.
 Talking with Claudia once stands out as one of my most personal and re-assuring that the world might be okay experiences.
 Our paths mingle, I see her favoriting some tweets or photos, and I see in twitter what she is up to.

 And that is the “it”, Simon.
 There is no virtual.
 There is connecting, starting with one connection at a time, and geometrically growing from there.

 Top / Featured Image Credits: a scan of pages 38-39 from Zero To Zillions.
 I have no permission to do so.
 It’s probably copyrighted.
 But sometime in the 1970s my parents bought a copy, and I bought a second copy a few years ago.
 Scholastic got two purchases out of my family.
 I shall not monetarily gain from this image.
 Isn’t all this dance stepping of digital ownership silly?

-The post "Why I Woke Up at 5 AM (and stayed up til 4AM) for @VConnecting: The Connection Trick" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2015/09/connection-trick/) on September 14, 2015.
+The post "Why I Woke Up at 5 AM (and stayed up til 4AM) for @VConnecting: The Connection Trick" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2015/09/connection-trick/) on September 14, 2015.